Ploxerd/100-days-html-css-js/README.md

-# 100-days-html-css-js
+# 100-days-of-javascript

-A collection of 100 daily projects focused on HTML, CSS, and JavaScript to improve web development skills.
+A collection of 100 daily projects focused on JavaScript to improve web development skill and knowledge.

+Note: These projects aren't literal day by day progress, as I would be pausing from time to time.

 # Projects